triamnetwork/triam-docs/docs/examples.md

 ## Streaming payment events

-js-arm-sdk provides streaming support for Horizon endpoints using `EventSource`.
+js-triam-sdk provides streaming support for Horizon endpoints using `EventSource`.
 You can pass a function to handle any events that occur on the stream.

 Try submitting a transaction (via the guide above) while running the following code example.
 ```javascript